A Guide to Overcoming Compassion Fatigue with Compassion Resilience

 Picture of Debra Alvis

-Dr. Debra Alvis, PhD, MMT, C-IAYT, is a licensed psychologist and wellness consultant whose compassion fatigue trainings have helped healthcare professionals around the world, including the medical staff at various flagship state university health centers.
-She developed the Mind/Body Program at the University of Georgia, which provided clinician training on the integration of contemplative approaches into psychotherapy.
-As a professor at the University of Georgia, she supervised doctoral students and co-led a research team investigating applied mindfulness practices.
+Dr. Debra Alvis, PhD, MMT, C-IAYT, is a licensed psychologist and wellness consultant whose compassion fatigue trainings have supported healthcare professionals worldwide, including medical staff at prominent state university health centers.
+She developed the Mind/Body Program at the University of Georgia, providing clinician training that integrates contemplative approaches into psychotherapy.
+While serving as a professor at the University of Georgia, she supervised doctoral students and co-led a research team exploring applied mindfulness practices.

-Over the last 20 years, Dr. Alvis has also designed individual and group programs to promote stress hardiness, work-life balance, and resiliency for professionals working in environments with high demands on their empathy.
-Her work in a range of medical and mental health settings provides her with a keen understanding of these demands and the potential impact on professionals across disciplines.
+For over 20 years, Dr. Alvis has designed individual and group programs focused on enhancing stress hardiness, work-life balance, and resilience among professionals in empathy-intensive fields.
+Her extensive experience across diverse medical and mental health settings gives her a unique understanding of the demands on clinicians and the potential toll on their well-being.

 More →